Content Marketing for SaaS: The 9-Step Guide

 Instead of just copy-pasting the link to the blog post on social media, they respected the needs of the platform and created an engaging thread for the readers.

 What can SaaS companies learn from this?
-That you can repurpose content instead of creating new things for all your platforms.
-But while doing it, make sure you are following the best practices for each platform so that your post does not go unnoticed.
+You can repurpose content instead of creating new things for all your platforms.
+But while doing it, ensure you follow the best practices for each platform so that your post does not go unnoticed.

 - Provide them benchmarks for each content.
-This could mean sharing with them the links of blogs you look up to or the articles that are already ranking for that particular keyword.
+This could mean sharing with them the links of blogs you look up to or the articles already ranking for that particular keyword.

 - Share a content structure for each article.
-This results in lesser edits later on and your writer and editor are both on the same page.
+This results in fewer edits later on, and your writer and editor are both on the same page.

 - Create checklists.
 For example, here are some things you could have in your checklist: